-- Earn a minimum GPA of 2.00 in the first quarter. - Limit course load to 15 credit hours in the first quarter. - Complete all coursework within the quarter (no withdrawing from a course or taking an Incomplete in any subject, or earning an F). - Meet with the Student Success Center (SSC) at least three times per guarter. - Take ENG 111-A (English Composition for ELLs) during the first quarter and earn a C or better in the course.
+- · Earn a minimum GPA of 2.00 in the first quarter. - · Limit course load to 15 credit hours in the first guarter. - · Complete all coursework within the guarter (no withdrawing from a course or taking an Incomplete in any subject, or earning an F). - Attend a 2-hour help session per week hosted by the English Language Program. - Take ENG 111-EL (English Composition for ELLs) during the first guarter and earn a C or better in the course.